 Access-Ability Offers the Loan of Durable Medical Equipment to Help People Gain Greater Independence

 Access-Ability counsel families and individuals to determine the best possible solution to their durable medical equipment needs.
-They are often overwhelmed by a recent catastrophic illness or injury, facing decisions they may never have faced before and are often unaware of what resources may be available to them or their loved ones, i.e. Medicare, Medicaid, VA benefits, and other community resources.
+Overwhelmed by recent catastrophies illness or injury, facing decisions they may never have faced before and are often unaware of what resources may be available, i.e. Medicare, Medicaid, VA benefits, and other community resources.
 Many of the referrals are made directly by health care providers.
 Often clients are not allowed to leave the hospital until they receive the required equipment.
-Access-Ability is often their last hope and only resource.

-Our program offers an alternative to individuals who often must make a choice between meeting essential needs (food, housing, medication) and purchasing a piece of medical equipment; we also provide the equipment essential for people to enable them to work.
+Alternative to individuals who often must make a choice between meeting essential needs (food, housing, medication) and purchasing a piece of medical equipment, also provides the equipment essential for people to enable them to work.

 We provide information to individuals, caregivers, health care providers and other community members about the variety, availability and uses for durable medical equipment to improve physical accessibility, increase independence and promote social engagement.